networked-systems-iith/IoT-MUD/README.md

 Step 2: Unzip the JSON folder to get the Json files of each IOT Devices

-Step 3: Run the Flowrules.ipynb file and the obtained rules are stored in "ACL_All_IOT_Devices.csv"
+Step 3: Run the Flowrules.ipynb file and the obtained rules are stored in "project_data_final.csv"

-Step 4: Remove the duplicate records from the file and name it as project_data_final.xlsx

-Step 5: Go to the Folder Packet Classification Algorithms/Bit Vector Linear Search
+Step 4: Go to the Folder BDD Implementation

-Step 6: Pass this data stored as "project_data_final.xlsx" as the input for "BitVectorLinear Search.ipynb"
+Step 5: Run the BDD_Implementation.ipynb file

+Step 6: Convert BDD tables into Sub-tables using BDD_tables_to_switch_commands.ipynb file

-Step 7 : Run the file and see the desired output
+Step 7 : Go to the Folder BDD Implementation/P4/without BDD

+Step 8: Compile the MUD.p4 code

+Step 9: Load the rules into switch using load_rules_python.py file

+Step 10: Verify the out_without_bdd.txt to make sure all the rules got loaded in the switch

+Step 11: Go to the Folder BDD Implementation/P4/with BDD

+Step 12: Compile the BDD1.p4 code

+Step 13: Load the rules into switch using load_rules_python.py file

+Step 14: Verify the outbdd.txt to make sure all the rules got loaded in the switch